coverclock/com-diag-codex/README.md

 OpenSSL 1.1.0).

 The Codex renegotiation feature in Codex only works under OpenSSL 1.0.2.
-(It's of questionable value anyway, but was an interesting exercise.)
+(It's of questionable value anyway, but it was an educational exercise.)

 I have run all the unit tests on an x86_64 Ubuntu "xenial" system, and on both a Raspberry Pi 2 (ARM 32-bit) and 3 (ARM 64-bit) running Raspbian "jessie".